This site deals mainly with

 but with these guidelines you should be able to skip most of the

-research, and reduce the time and and danger of shopping.
+research, and reduce the time and danger of shopping.

 Oh, movies--yes, they are

 very inspirational for a lot of folks!
-But I have not
+But as far as history

 |Hoplite Home Page